utshomax/postman-docs/src/pages/docs/administration/onboarding-checklist.md

 * Your IT team may need to add an exception to device policy allowing for Postman to be installed on employee workstations.
 Provide a [Postman download link​](https://www.postman.com/downloads/) to the IT team to help establish this exception.
     * If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), your IT team can opt to deploy the Postman Enterprise app across your organization.
 For more information, see [Managing Enterprise deployment](/docs/administration/managing-enterprise-deployment/).
 * If your organization's network connection is facilitated behind a proxy, you may need to configure Postman appropriately.
 Retrieve proxy connection details from your IT team and [​set them up within Postman](/docs/getting-started/proxy/)​.
-* It's recommended that your IT team allowlists Postman’s domains to ensure Postman data is synced with the cloud and all functionality works as expected.
-By default, WebSocket connections use the same ports as HTTP (80) and HTTPS (443).
-Ensure your network firewall allows WebSocket connections for Postman's services by allowlisting the following domains:
+* Your IT team may need to configure allowlists for Postman’s domains to ensure Postman data is synced with the cloud and all functionality works as expected.
+See [Using Postman behind a firewall](/docs/getting-started/installation-and-updates/#using-postman-behind-a-firewall) for more information.

-    * `*.postman.com`
-    * `*.getpostman.com`
-    * `*.postman.co`
-    * `*.pstmn.io`

 * Depending on your [plan](https://www.postman.com/pricing) you may be able to obtain static IP addresses for Postman Monitors.
 Your IT team must allowlist these static IPs for monitoring.
 See [Running Postman Monitors using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/) for details on how to obtain and configure static IP addresses for monitoring.